okwolo/okwolo/README.md

 }})
 ````

 This syntax allows middlware to be asynchronous.

 If `next` is called with parameters, they will override the ones issued by the act call.

-Out of the box, goo adds undo and redo actions and provides functions to call the actions for an easier syntax.
+Out of the box, goo adds undo and redo actions and provides a shortcut syntax.

 ````javascript
 // undo